eosnetworkfoundation/docs/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 ![Transactions and Actions](images/tictactoe/transactions-and-actions-temp.png "Transactions and Actions")

-### Antelope Resources
+### EOS Resources

-The Antelope blockchain accounts own and consume three resources.
+The EOS blockchain accounts own and consume three resources.
 By default a single node testnet does load the smart contract which tracks resources therefore this section is for information only:

 * RAM - This resource is the amount of RAM available to an account.
 RAM stores smart contracts loaded on the blockchain.
 Smart contacts use RAM via the multi-index table to store smart contract state.
 Spend tokens to purchase more RAM, RAM can be sold.
 * CPU - This resource is the amount of CPU which can be used by an account in each 24 hour period.
 Transactions consume CPU.
 Stake tokens for more CPU.
 Unstaking returns CPU.